mrtpain/classic-arcade-game/README.md

 ## How to Run the Game

 The game and its functions primarily live in app.js, this is where the rules of the game are stored.
-You can run the game and play it by opening up index.html in the browser of you choice.
+You can run the game and play it by opening up index.html in the browser of you choice or with this [Demo](https://mrtpain.github.io/classic-arcade-game/)

 There are 2 main class necessary to run the game